lerlerchan/FuzzyDelphiJmv/README.md

 - Add new functionality

 ## Issues we are solving
-1. column header logic issue
+1. column header logic issue - solved on 1 Nov 2025
 2. bump chart for new ranking
 3. cell highlighting function for fuzzy value more than 2.0
 4. cell highlighting function for deffuzification less than 0.5